Jagan Nath Azad

 Jagan Nath Azad (5 December 1918 – 24 July 2004), was an Indian Urdu poet, writer and academician.
 He wrote over 70 books, including poetry collections, poems, biographies, and travelogues.

 He was a well known author on the life, philosophy and works of Muhammad Iqbal.
 He served as President of the Iqbal Memorial Trust for a term of five years (1981–85).

-Azad was elected vice-president of Anjuman Taraqqi-i-Urdu (Hind) (a national body for the promotion of Urdu under the Ministry of Human Resource Development), in 1989 and President in 1993, remaining in this office till his demise.
+Azad was elected vice-president of Anjuman-i Taraqqi-i Urdu (Hind) (a national body for the promotion of Urdu under the Ministry of Human Resource Development), in 1989 and President in 1993, remaining in this office till his demise.

 He was at his writing desk until fifteen days before he died – of carcinoma and a brief illness – at the Rajiv Gandhi Cancer Institute and Research Centre in New Delhi, India on 24 July 2004.
 He was 84 and is survived by his wife and five children.

 Biography

 Azad was born on 5 December 1920 in the small town of Isa Khel in Mianwali District, Punjab.
-The District became part of Pakistan after the partition of India in 1947.
-He inherited his love of Urdu literature from his father, Tilok Chand Mehroom – was the close companion of syed Hashim Raza, Syed Moeenuddin Jafri_UL_Chishti, Shabeer Hassan Khan (known as Josh Malihabadi) himself a poet of renown – who introduced him to Urdu poetry via Diwan-e-Ghalib and took him to mushairas in which he participated.
+The district became part of Pakistan after the partition of India in 1947.
+He inherited his love of Urdu literature from his father, Tilok Chand Mehroom – was the close companion of Syed Hashim Raza, Syed Moeenuddin Jafri-ul-Chishti, Shabeer Hassan Khan (known as Josh Malihabadi) himself a poet of renown – who introduced him to Urdu poetry via Diwan-e-Ghalib and took him to mushairas in which he participated.
 The first such event resulted in the young Azad meeting Hafeez Jalandhari for the first time and being presented with a copy of Hindustan Hamara, which he read, cherished and re-read over the years.

 Education

-After passing his Matriculation examination from Raja Ram Mohan Rai High School (Mianwali) in 1933, he joined Dayanand Anglo-Vedic (DAV) College (Rawalpindi), obtained an FA degree in 1934 and moved on to Gordon College (Rawalpindi), achieving an MA degree in 1937.
+After passing his matriculation examination from Raja Ram Mohan Rai High School (Mianwali) in 1933, he joined Dayanand Anglo-Vedic (DAV) College (Rawalpindi), obtained an FA degree in 1934 and moved on to Gordon College (Rawalpindi), achieving an MA degree in 1937.
 He returned to education after a period of employment and attained MA (Farsi) in 1944 and MoL in 1945 from University of the Punjab (Lahore).
-Shabnam Roomani, Syed Fakhruddin Balley Alig, Ahmad Nadeem Qasmi, Dr Wazeer Agha and Dr Waheed Qureshi were his closest friends and companions in Pakistan.
+Shabnam Roomani, Syed Fakhruddin Balley Alig, Ahmad Nadeem Qasmi, Wazeer Agha and Waheed Qureshi were his closest friends and companions in Pakistan.
 During his visit to Pakistan, so many times he stayed at Balley House.
 Achieving 1st position in the college, he was awarded a set of Rabindra Nath Tagore's books.